Tenzr-health/marketing-site/DEPLOYMENT.md

 ## Health Checks

-The application includes a health check endpoint at `/api/health`.
+The application can be monitored by checking the root path `/`.
 Configure your load balancer or orchestrator to use this endpoint.

 Example health check configuration:
 - **Interval**: 30 seconds